iSaluki/phhs6/content/sixth/Business/Units/fh/Price.md

 ## Price Skimming

-- Setting a high price to maximise profit
+- Setting a high price to maximize profit
-- Works well for products that create excitement amongst "early adopters"
+- Works well for products that create excitement amongst “early adopters”
 - Frequently used in the technology industry
 - Product is sold to different market segments at different times, allowing for high initial profits
+	- Will maximize profit per unit to achieve a quick recovery of development costs

+## Price Penetration

+- Setting a low introductory price
+- Opposite of price skimming
+- Aim is to
+	- Gain market share quickly
+	- Build customer usage and loyalty
+	- Build sales of high-priced related items (“hook and bait” approach)
+- Price can be increased once a target market share is reached

+Hook & Bait pricing: Selling a product for a very low price, but it requires another product to work.
+For example, a printer requires ink—so a company may sell a printer for a low price but then sell ink at a high price to recoup their money through people having to buy new ink.

+> [!question] Dynamic Pricing
+>
+> Dynamic pricing is a pricing strategy in which businesses set flexible prices for products or services based on current market demands.

 [Business](/Business)